gregdavill/gregdavill.github.io/blog-src/content/posts/boson-frame-grabber-pt6/index.md

 {{< bundle-image name="images/EAKTHIkVUAYIWzt.jpeg" class="" >}}

-The full sized HDMI connector is a bit rediculous given the size of the camera.
+The full sized HDMI connector is a bit ridiculous given the size of the camera.
 So altough I typically don't like micro HDMI connectors, this was actually quite a nice fit for this camera

 {{< bundle-image name="images/D8S13nwVsAEKTH-.jpeg" class="img-left" >}}
 {{< bundle-image name="images/D7lGdWUUIAEWQjK.jpeg" class="img-left" >}}